 TransactionMemoryis also not set, transaction memory is set by

-Support for additional replicas.
-NDB 8.0.19 increases the maximum number of replicas supported in production from 2 to 4.
+Support for additional fragment replicas.
+NDB 8.0 increases the maximum number of fragment replicas supported in production from two to four.
 (Previously, it was possible to set

 NoOfReplicasto 3 or 4, but this was not officially supported or verified in testing.)